callowayproject/bump-my-version/docs/reference/configuration.md

      type
      : list of strings

-The `exclude_bumps` file configuration allows you to control when this file is changed by exclusion.
-Its alternative is the `include_bumps` configuration.When a `bump <version component>` command is issued, this file is only changed if the version component is *not in this list.* The [parse](#parse) configuration defines version components.
+The `exclude_bumps` file configuration allows you to control when bump-my-version excludes this file for changes.
+Its alternative is the `include_bumps` configuration.
+When a `bump <version component>` command is issued, this file is only changed if the version component is *not in this list.* The [parse](#parse) configuration defines version components.

 The default value does not exclude anything.